aolkin/hrdc/docs/publicity_admin.md

 Adjust the year and season as needed.
 In order for this to generate properly, you must have filled in the "Website page" field as described previously.

+To change the order in which the venues are listed, adjust the "Order" column in "Base Data" -> "Spaces" in the admin.
+Spaces with lower numbers will be listed first.

 ## Calendar and Upcoming Performances

 The Calendar available through the app is automatically generated from the